 Yes, we have very secure lockers that are free to use, you just have to have your own padlock.
 If you don’t have a padlock you can purchase one at the hostel for $6 cash or you can rent one for $3.
 Our lockers have electrical outlets inside them so that you can charge your electronic devices securely while you’re away.
 The lockers in our 4 and 6-bed dorm rooms are 18 inches (45.7 cm) wide, by 19 inches (48 cm) deep, by 35 inches (89 cm) in height.
 They’re large enough to fit rucksacks and carry on size suitcases.
 The lockers for our 10 and 18-bed dorm rooms are not large enough to fit an entire suitcase or rucksack, they are meant for securing valuables such as passports, money, laptops, cameras as well as any jackets and other clothing that you may feel concerned about.
 These lockers measure 12 inches (30.5 cm) wide, by 17 inches (43 cm) deep and 35 inches (89 cm) in height.

-We recommend the Ritz East parking garage on 2nd Street between Chestnut St and Walnut St. It is open 24 hours and charges $24 per 24 hours.
+We recommend the Ritz East parking garage on 2nd Street between Chestnut St and Walnut St. It is open 24 hours and charges $26 per 24 hours.
 It is less than a 2-minute walk from the hostel.
-Please email us if you would like other suggestions.
+Please email us if you would like other suggestions including where to find the best free unlimited street parking.

 You can get basic things at a market located at the corner of 2nd Street and Market Street, which is less than a 5 minute walk from the hostel.
 If you need a large grocery store, then we suggest going to Acme located at 309 S. 5th Street, which is about 6 blocks from the hostel.